ranc-n/Ranc-et-al.-EcoLett-2021/README.md

 * *trajectory_covariates.csv*: intersection of resource selection function and movement trajectory
 <br>

-In movement simulation mode, the program has xx outputs:
+In movement simulation mode, the program has two outputs:
 * *simulations.csv*: movement simulations (*run* = 0 for the release locations, 1:n for the simulation run of each individual)
 * *mainLogFile.txt*: log file for the fitting of the model to all the individuals
 <br>